KenEucker/GraphQL-demo/README.md

 Right now it has two modes: demo (unauthenticated) and authenticated (using Auth0).

 With the authenticated mode you will need both an Auth0 application as well as an Auth0 API, the settings of which are included below.
-In demo mode you can login with an email for an existing author (which requires creating an author with Prisma Studio) and create posts.
+In demo mode you can login with an email for an existing creator (which requires creating an creator with Prisma Studio) and create posts.

 The post interactions are fully wired up.
-You can register a new author and update author settings.
+You can register a new creator and update creator settings.
 You can create and delete posts but you cannot edit or share posts.

 # Setup